TMSDMAP/TMSDMAP.github.io/_posts/2025-01-17-stack-release.md

 The LMStack architecture builds on top of vLLM’s powerful single-node engine to provide a cluster-wide solution.

 At a high level:
-- Clients send LLM inference requests.
+- Applications send LLM inference requests.
-- Prefix-aware routing checks if the requested context is already cached somewhere, then forwards the request to the node with the relevant cache.
+- Prefix-aware routing checks if the requested context is already cached within the memory pool of one instance.
+It then forwards the request to the node with the pre-computed cache.
 - Autoscaling and a cluster manager watch the overall load and spin up new vLLM nodes if needed.
 - Observability modules gather metrics like TTFT (Time-To-First-Token), TBT (Time-Between-Tokens), and throughput, giving you real-time insights into your system’s health.